 Group size: Maximum group sizes are determined by individual room capacity and all space used must be approved for care by the department.
-Room capacity is determined in accordance with 35 square feet per child.
-Capacity for each room approved is provided in writing based on a floor plan review during the initial license process.
 In spaces where more than twenty children are allowed, providers shall identify which children each provider is responsible to supervise.